Greece says border forces on alert to avoid repeat of 2015 migrant crisis | Law-Order

 - Greece

-Greece is keen to avoid a repeat of the mass arrivals of migrants it experienced in 2015 and its border forces are on the alert to avert this, the government said on Thursday, in reference to the Taliban's return to power in Afghanistan.
+Greece's border forces are on the alert to avoid a repeat of the mass arrivals of migrants that the country experienced in 2015, the government's spokesman said on Thursday, following the return of the Taliban to power in Afghanistan.

-Greece was on the frontline of Europe's migration crisis in 2015 when nearly a million people fleeing conflict in Syria, Iraq, and Afghanistan landed on its islands.
+Greece was on the frontline of Europe's migration crisis in 2015 when nearly one million people fleeing conflicts in Syria, Iraq and Afghanistan landed on its islands.
+Like other European Union member states, Greece is nervous that developments in Afghanistan could trigger a replay of that crisis and has sought a common EU stance on the issue.

-"All forces are on alert at the borders, we will not allow reliving the scenes of 2015," government spokesman Yannis Economou told a news conference.
+"All forces are on alert at the borders, we will not allow a reliving of the scenes of 2015," government spokesman Yannis Economou told a news conference.
+Greece's foreign ministry is coordinating actions to bring back eight Afghan nationals who worked with its forces there, it added.

+"We will not stop until we bring them back to our country," Economou said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)